djc/askama/book/src/filters.md

 ## The `yaml` filter

-Enabling the `serde-yaml` filter will enable the use of the `yaml` filter.
+Enabling the `serde-yaml` feature will enable the use of the `yaml` filter.
 This will output formatted JSON for any value that implements the required `Serialize` trait.